bpevs/civility/packages/react/README.md

 **Pages**
 These can consume AppState and ServiceData, and extend the Civility `Page` class.
 This allows us to subscribe to different aspects of AppState.

-Think of these class extensions more like prop-injectors; they shouldn't affect the render, just give additional lifecycle and dependency handling.
+Think of these class extensions more like prop-injectors they shouldn't affect the render, just give additional lifecycle and dependency handling.

 Usage